Church of God (Anderson, Indiana): Developments in holiness standards

 The Church of God (Guthrie, Oklahoma), a body in the conservative holiness movement, was created in the 1910s as a result of schism with the Church of God (Anderson, Indiana) over wanting to maintain traditional standards of outward holiness.

 Statistics

-According to a census of the denomination, in 2020, it had 7,800 churches, 887,000 members in 89 countries.
+According to a census published by the association in 2020, it had 7,800 churches, 887,000 members in 89 countries.
+In 2010, it was reported that the Church of God (Anderson) had 225,753 members in the United States in 2,125 churches.